ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

     });
 ```

-This is initialised as a promise to allow the Browser implementation to dynamically add a reference to the FirestoreUI Javascript SDK.
+This is initialised as a Promise to allow the Browser implementation to dynamically add a reference to the FirestoreUI Javascript SDK.

 Not all of the above options will function on all platforms: